ExMAG: Learning of Maximally Ancestral Graphs: Introduction

 \section{Introduction}

 As one transitions from statistical to causal learning \cite{scholkopf2022statistical}, one is seeking the most appropriate causal model.
-Dynamic Bayesian networks (DBN) \cite{Dean1989AMF,murphy02} are a popular model, where a weighted directed acyclic graph represents the causal relationships.
-Stochastic processes are represented by their vertices, and weighted, oriented edges suggest the strength of the causal relationships.
-The key challenge in learning DBNs is confounding.
+Bayesian networks (BN) \cite{pearl1985bayesian} are a popular model, where a directed acyclic graph represents causal relationships.
+The vertices represent random variables, and the absence of oriented edges encodes conditional variable independence and, therefore, the edges suggest the causal relationships.
+The conditional probability distributions assigned to vertices quantify the strength of the causal relationships.
+While the learned graph needs to be acyclic, a major challenge in learning BNs is confounding.

-To illustrate the challenge of confounding, let us consider Simpson's paradox.
-Simpson's paradox shows that without considering confounding factors in statistical analysis \cite{McElreath2018Statistical}, the direction of causality can be mis-estimated completely.
-An textbook example \cite{McElreath2018Statistical} comes from the Berkeley graduate admissions \cite{bickel1977sex}.
+Simpson's paradox shows that without considering confounding factors in statistical analysis \cite{McElreath2018Statistical}, the direction of causality can be misestimated completely.
+An example of a textbook \cite{McElreath2018Statistical} comes from the Berkeley graduate admissions \cite{bickel1977sex}.
 The data show that women find it harder to get admitted to Berkeley graduate schools.
 Nevertheless, this is because women tend to apply to departments that have lower admission rates.
 In this example, the choice of the graduate school is the confounder, impacting the probability of admission.
-Confounding is prevalent throughout high-dimensional statistics \cite{Lin2014Comparison,Gilad2015reanalysis}, such as in biomedical sciences.
+Confounding is prevalent throughout high-dimensional statistics \cite{Lin2014Comparison,Gilad2015reanalysis}.